 Abstract

-In this paper, we combine the traditional MFCC feature vector with nonlinear dynamical invariants in an effort to produce a more robust feature vector for continuous speech recognition.
+In this paper, we combine the traditional MFCC feature vector with nonlinear dynamic invariants in an effort to produce a more robust feature vector for continuous speech recognition.
 This new feature vector exploits the linear acoustic properties of the speech signal as well as the underlying nonlinear dynamic properties that traditional linear techniques fail to capture.
 We perform a set of preliminary experiments which use these new feature vectors to classify segments of continuous speech as different phonemes, and the results of these experiments provide motivation for larger scale speech recognition experiments.
 Continuous speech recognition experiments on the Aurora-4 corpus show a maximum relative increase of 11.1% for the clean evaluation set.
 However, an average relative decrease of 7.6% was observed for the data sets containing noise.

 Introduction